-Membranes: In recent years, membranes and membrane separation techniques have grown from laboratory scales to industrial processes.
-Membranes are used for producing drinking water from seawater through reverse osmosis, cleaning up output fluid of the industry, recycling valuable components by electrodialysis, separating macromolecular solutions the in pharmaceutical and food industries by ultra filtration, removing Urea and other toxins from the blood system by dialysis, separating gas to produce nitrogen, natural gas sweetening, etc.
+Membranes: In recent years, membranes and membrane separation techniques have grown from laboratory scales to industrial Membranes used for processes. are producing drinking water from seawater through reverse osmosis, cleaning up output fluid of the industry, recycling valuable components by electrodialysis, separating solutions the macromolecular in pharmaceutical and food industries by ultra filtration, removing Urea and other toxins from the blood system by dialysis, separating gas to produce nitrogen, natural gas sweetening, etc.